RafaelSterzinger/AlphaTrader/README.md

 [Stock Prices Prediction using Deep Learning Models](https://arxiv.org/abs/1909.12227), [Global Stock Market Prediction Based on Stock Chart Images Using Deep Q-Network](https://arxiv.org/abs/1902.10948), [Financial series prediction using Attention LSTM](https://arxiv.org/abs/1902.10877)

 [This](https://arxiv.org/abs/1910.05137) paper even goes one step further and tries to simulate the whole stock market in a multi agent system (MAS), where each agent learns individually and trades on its own.
 The collective behavior of the agents is then used to predict the market.
-This might be out of scope as well, due to lacking processing power.
+This method might be out of the projects scope at the moment, but may be of interest in future work.

 __Other__

 [AlphaStock: A Buying-Winners-and-Selling-Losers Investment Strategy using Interpretable Deep Reinforcement Attention Networks](https://arxiv.org/abs/1908.02646)

 ## Topic
-As already mentioned, the topic of this projects will have a focus on Reinforcement Learning (RL), especially in the context of forex exchange and the prediction of this market.
+As already mentioned, this project will have a focus on Reinforcement Learning (RL), especially in the context of forex exchange and the prediction of this market.
 ## Project Type
 Concerning the project type, there are many options applicable.
 Types like **Bring your own data, Bring your own method and Beat the stars** can all be applied, since the project can evolve in many directions.
-E.g. **Bring your own data** might be necessary when I focus on including sentiment analysis (Tweets) in the prediction, **Beat the start** may be possible as well, since most of the selected scientific papers came out recently.
-If the progress of the project is not as fast as I have wished and because of it I will solely focus on DRL, then at least I can alter different approaches => **Bring your own method**
+E.g. **Bring your own data** might be necessary when I focus on including sentiment analysis (Tweets) in the prediction, **Beat the stars** may be possible as well, since most of the selected scientific papers came out recently.
+If the project goes beyond the scope of this lecture I will solely focus on DRL and alter different approaches => **Bring your own method**
 ## Summary
 * __Description and Approach__

     The goal of the project is to predict different forex pairs like e.g. EUR-USD, USD-JPY, GBP-USD.

     Since I am rather new to machine learning, I will begin with standard DRL approaches listed on [SpinningUp](https://spinningup.openai.com/en/latest/user/algorithms.html) and their [Baseline Implementation](https://github.com/openai/baselines) to get an overview and a general practical understanding of this field.
-Then I will have to chose one of the more recent published scientific methods to predict the market which I mentioned early.
+Then I will have to chose one of the more recent published scientific methods to predict the market, which I mentioned early.
 Knowledge I gathered till then will hopefully ease my decision.

     The chosen approach will then function as a baseline test for different variations and their performance.
 Variations I might consider at the moment are the inclusion of RNN's, especially LSTM and news information in the form of Tweets.
 For the implementation I will use a third party extension of the [OpenAI Gym Toolkit](https://github.com/openai/gym) called [AnyTrading](https://github.com/AminHP/gym-anytrading) - A testing and training environment to compare trading approaches, approved by OpenAI.